The best Indian Star tortoises for sale from the Turtle Store

 Variety is key when talking about what to feed your new Indian Star tortoise.
 It isn’t really about one thing, it is about feeding a wide variety of high-quality greens and veggies.
 By feeding a variety you will ensure not to “overdose” your tortoise on certain things.
 For example, spinach is bad.
 If you feed spring mix that contains spinach as one of 15 ingredients, it will not be too much where you need to worry about spinach.
 If all that you ever feed is spring mix, then you have a problem.
 Turtle store uses a mixture we chop daily of Romaine, Kale, Dandelion, Spring Mix, Endive, Collard, Mustard, and Beet Greens.
 In addition, we soak our mazuri tortoise chow in water mixed with a 50:50 ratio of calcium with D3 AND Vionate (a multi-vitamin and mineral powder).

-Indian Star tortoise water
+Indian Star tortoise for sale water

 Giving your baby Indian Star access to water is preferred, and soaking daily is required.
 Soak your baby tortoise in a shallow soaking dish with opaque sides so the tortoise cannot see out.
 Soak for 10 minutes in 85-88 degree warm water once daily.
 Typically soaking your tortoise and then placing them directly atop their pile of greens and Mazuri is best each morning.
 Establishing a daily routine when possible will benefit your tortoise a great deal.

-Indian Star tortoise UVB lighting
+Indian Star tortoise for sale UVB lighting

 UVB light exposure is extremely important for all tortoises, including baby Indian Star tortoises.
 We recommend a Reptisun UVB 10.0 lamp, T5 (tube style).
 Screw in lamps like the cheap spirals are not recommended and really do not have much of a radius of coverage.
 Think about the tortoise being outside, getting constant UVB and UVA from every angle.
 Now, think about the exposure they will get in their habitat inside or outside your home, and try to make them similar.
 Not easy, is it?
 Using a T5 high output lamp will give you the best scenario.
 Using the 10% lamp is good, however for distances 15-24″ above the tortoise, a 12% lamp is recommended.
 Arcadia UVB lamps are the best in our opinion, though a tad more pricey, they also last twice as long.